michaelmarty/UniDec/readme.md

 UniDec: Universal Deconvolution of Mass and Ion Mobility Spectra
 =================================================================

+UniDec's Mission: Making it easier to do more with your data.

 UniDec is a Bayesian deconvolution program for deconvolution of mass spectra and ion mobility-mass spectra.

 It was originally published in: [M. T. Marty, A. J. Baldwin, E. G. Marklund, G. K. A. Hochberg, J. L. P. Benesch, C. V. Robinson, Anal.
 Chem.
 2015, 87, 4370-4376.](http://pubs.acs.org/doi/abs/10.1021/acs.analchem.5b00140)